EveryOneIsGross/emoBASIC/lesson_01.md

+Sure, I'll do my best to provide a beginner-friendly introduction to emoBASIC.

+## Lesson 1: Introduction to emoBASIC

+Welcome to your first lesson on emoBASIC, a unique programming language that uses hand gesture emojis to create an expressive, intuitive, and visually engaging coding experience!

+### What is emoBASIC?

+emoBASIC is a programming language that replaces the traditional alphanumeric characters used in most languages with hand gesture emojis.
+This approach simplifies the syntax and makes coding accessible to beginners and enjoyable for experienced programmers.

+### The Basics of emoBASIC

+In emoBASIC, each hand gesture emoji is associated with a specific command or operation.
+Here are a few of the key emojis and their corresponding operations:

+- 🤙 (Call me hand): START (Beginning of a program)
+- 👋 (Waving hand): PRINT (Outputs data to the console)
+- ✋ (Raised hand, fingers splayed): END (Terminates a program)
+- ✊ (Raised fist): Variable (Used to represent variables in the language)
+- 👍 (Thumbs up): Increment (Increases the value of a variable by 1)
+- 👎 (Thumbs down): Decrement (Decreases the value of a variable by 1)

+Here's how we can use these emojis to write a basic program in emoBASIC.

 ### Example 1: Printing a Number

 Let's start with a simple program that prints the number 1 to the console.
 In emoBASIC, the number 1 is represented by the one raised finger emoji ☝️.